atanisoft/Esp32OlcbIO/firmware/README.md

 ## Building

-The ESP32 IO Board requires ESP-IDF v4.0 or later.
-When checking out the code be sure to checkout recursively as: `git clone --recursive git@github.com:atanisoft/esp32io.git`.
+The ESP32 OpenLCB IO Board requires ESP-IDF v4.0 or later.
+When checking out the code be sure to checkout recursively as:
+`git clone --recursive git@github.com:atanisoft/esp32io.git`.
 If you receive an error related to littlefs it is likely that the esp_littlefs dependencies are not present, to fix this navigate to `components/esp_littlefs` and execute `git submodule update --init --recursive`.